renatomerli/snakewar/README.md

 As the problem suggests, the central architecture is based on cartesian and directional components, operated by classes called "Cartesian" and "Direction" in the source code.
 Those two components provide all the necessary resources to represent and operate all game data
 A Cartesian class maintains and operates a cartesian position and, of course, maintains two integers that represent that position
 The Direction class represents the "player" decision and operates over a Cartesian position  The change of direction is validated and there are operators to add (+), compare (==) and calculate the distance (%) between two given points
-In the development version there are no dynamic association (at runtime) between "players" and engine and the only graphic presentation available is in a text terminal operated through the ncurses library
+In the development version there are no dynamic association (at runtime) between "players" and engine and there are available views with SDL and NCurses libraries